-This set-aside program was established in FY 1996 to address pavement marking necessary due to pending new federal requirements for minimum retroreflectivity of pavement markings.
-Improvements in this category utilize high-performance, long-life pavement marking materials.
+This set aside program was established in FY 1996 to address pavement marking necessary due to pending new federal requirements for minimum retroreflectivity of pavement markings.
+Improvements in this category utilize highperformance, long-life pavement marking materials.
 Efforts are also made to identify those marking materials with wet-weather retroreflectivity.
 This program is limited to projects that do not have high-performance markings included under any other KDOT program.
-Projects are selected by the Bureau of Traffic Engineering based upon a roadway's traffic volumes, past performance of marking material, geometry, surface condition, surface type, crash history, and, in the case of new marking materials, the research benefit.
+Projects are selected by Bureau of Transportation Safety and Technology based upon a roadway's traffic volumes, past performance of marking material, geometry, surface condition, surface type, crash history, and, in the case of new marking materials, the research benefit.